marwa-kb/Ft_transcendence/README.md

 # ft_transcendence

 ### In this 42 project, we had to create a whole website in a group of 5 people.
-We used NestJS as backend, ReactJS as frontend, and PostgreSQL as database.
+We used NestJS for the backend, ReactJS for the frontend, and PostgreSQL as database.
 > Thanks to your website, users will play Pong with others.
 You will provide a nice user interface, a chat, and real-time multiplayer online games!

 #### For this project, I was in charge of the frontend so I had to learn HTML, CSS, Javascript/Typescript and ReactJS.